128technology/docs/docs/intro_creating_bootable_usb.md

 Creating a bootable ISO from Linux or the MacOS is straightforward.
 You must have administrative privileges to the system.

 1. Download the ISO for the software version to be loaded onto the USB.
 Use the [download instructions](intro_downloading_iso.md).
-This example uses `128T-OTP-4.2.4-1.el7.x86_64.iso`

 2. Locate the USB volume name of the target drive (in this example, “disk2s1”) with the `diskutil` command.